yoren/hello-user/README.md

 * 6312c36 Add the instruction to force node version ...
 ```
-And the second obvious difference that you'll notice is that the commit tree is of the `main` branch is being **rewritten**, commits from the `excercise-3` branch are now part of the `main` branch, when comparing to use the `merge` command, there's only a new commit being created.
+And the second obvious difference that you'll notice is that the commit tree of the `main` branch is being **rewritten**, commits from the `excercise-3` branch are now part of the `main` branch, when comparing to use the `merge` command, there's only a new commit being created.

 ### Step 3
 Because the commit tree has been changed drastically, we cannot use `HEAD~N` to count it back to the previous state.
 Luckily we can specify the commit hash to reset to.